mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Returns a paginated list of all the ProvisionedProduct objects that are currently available (not terminated).
+    Lists the provisioned products that are available (not terminated).